A Framework for Conditional Statement Technical Debt Identification and Description: Data Processing and Vectorisation

 \subsubsection{Vector Space Model}

-An alternative approach to word embedding is using Vector Space Model (VSM) \cite{salton1975vector}.
-While every word/token is represented as a vector in word embedding, the entire comment/source code segment is represented by a vector in \ac{vsm}.
-Let us call a comment/source code segment a Document $\boldsymbol{d}$, a word/token a Term $\boldsymbol{t}$.
-Every Document is represented by a vector, every vector is a data point, and every Term is a dimension in these vectors.
-We calculate the weights of these Terms by using a scheme called \ac{tfidf}.
-This scheme determines the ``importance'' of a Term $\boldsymbol{t}$ in a Document $\boldsymbol{d}$.
-Term's importance to a Document increases by two factors: its frequency in that Document and its rarity in the entire Document set. \ac{tfidf} is computed as follows:
+Vector Space Model (VSM) \cite{salton1975vector} is the compatible vectorisation technique with traditional machine learning.
+While every word/token is represented as a vector in word embedding (Section \ref{word-embed}), the entire source code fragment is represented by a vector in \ac{vsm}.
+Let us call a source code fragment a document $\boldsymbol{d}$, and a code token a term $\boldsymbol{t}$.
+Every document $\boldsymbol{d}$ is represented by a vector, every vector is a data point, and every term $\boldsymbol{t}$ is a dimension in these vectors.
+We calculate the weights of these terms by using a scheme called \ac{tfidf}.
+This scheme determines the ``importance'' of a term $\boldsymbol{t}$ in a document $\boldsymbol{d}$.
+Term's importance to a document increases by two factors: its frequency in that document and its rarity in the entire document set. \ac{tfidf} is computed as follows:

-where $\boldsymbol{|\mathcal{D}|}$ is the total number of Documents, $\boldsymbol{df(t)}$ is the number of Documents the Term $\boldsymbol{t}$ appears in, and $\boldsymbol{tf(t, d)}$ is the number of times the Term $\boldsymbol{t}$ appears in Document $\boldsymbol{d}$.
+where $\boldsymbol{\lvert\mathcal{D}\rvert}$ is the total number of documents, $\boldsymbol{df(t)}$ is the number of documents the term $\boldsymbol{t}$ appears in, and $\boldsymbol{tf(t, d)}$ is the number of times the term $\boldsymbol{t}$ appears in document $\boldsymbol{d}$.

-\subsection{SATD Identification}
+\section{SATD Identification}

+This module handles the vectors produced by the Data Vectorisation module (Section \ref{data-vector}).
+It contains the learning components for identifying source code fragments which contain \ac{td} that should be self-admitted.
+There are two configurations here: using either a deep learning (Section \ref{sect:dldetect}) or traditional machine learning (Section \ref{ml-detect}) component.
+Later, we will evaluate and discuss the implications of these configurations in sections \ref{sect:evaluation} and \ref{sect:discuss}.

-\subsubsection{Deep Learning Detector}
+\subsection{Deep Learning Detector}